Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

-\begin{theorem} Assume that $x^{(i)} = 0, i = 1, \dots, m$ is an equilibrium point for the wireless control system described in equations \eqref{eq:ind_plant_dyn}-\eqref{eq:plant_switched_prob} and $V(\cdot)$, $V_{\theta^*}(\cdot)$ are continuous with $V(0)= 0$, $V_{\theta^*}(0) = 0$.
-Assume also that dual descent converges to a local minimum satisfying KKT conditions and that the value function associated to the optimal, non-parametrized policy satisfies
+\begin{theorem} Assume that $x^{(i)} = 0, i = 1, \dots, m$ is an equilibrium point for the wireless control system described in equations \eqref{eq:ind_plant_dyn}-\eqref{eq:plant_switched_prob}, that is, $x^{(i)}_t = 0$ for all $t \geq t_0$ if $x_{t_0}^{(i)}=0$ and $u_t^{(i)} = 0$, and that $V(\cdot)$, $V_{\theta^*}(\cdot)$ are continuous with $V(0)= 0$, $V_{\theta^*}(0) = 0$.
+Assume also that dual descent converges to a local minimum satisfying KKT conditions and that the optimal non-parametrized solution of \eqref{eq:constrained_optimal_prob} stabilizes the wireless control system.
+In particular, assume that the value function associated to the optimal, non-parametrized policy satisfies

-for any $x_t \in D_r \coloneqq \{ x \in \mathbb{R}^n : \|x\| < r \} \subset \mathbb{R}^n$, $r > 0$.
+for any $x_t \in D_r \coloneqq \{ x \in \mathbb{R}^{mp} : \|x\| < r \} \subset \mathbb{R}^{mp}$, $r > 0$.
 Then, under an $\epsilon$-universal parametrization, there exists $\delta(\zeta, \nu ,t_0) > 0$ for every $\zeta > 0$ and $\nu > 0$ such that

 when $\|x_0\| < \delta$.